 The direct (retrograde) technique (see Section V.A.) employs technetium-99m (Tc-99m) sodium pertechnetate, Tc-99m sulfur colloid, or Tc-99m diethylenetriamine penta-acetic acid (DTPA).
-Tc-99m sodium pertechnetate should not be used in individuals who have undergone bladder augmentation with gastric or intestinal tissue, as gastrointestinal musosa may facilitate systemic absorption of pertechnetate.
+Tc-99m sodium pertechnetate should not be used in individuals who have undergone bladder augmentation with gastric or intestinal tissue.
 An administered activity of 7.4 to 37 MBq (0.2-1.0 mCi) is introduced aseptically into the urinary bladder via a urethral catheter.
 Administered activity in children should be as low as reasonably achievable (ALARA) for diagnostic image quality.
 The North American Consensus Guidelines for Administered Radiopharmaceutical Activities in Children and Adolescents recommend no more than 37 MBq (1 mCi) for each cycle of filling in pediatric patients.
 No weight-based administered activity has been defined for RNC [6].

-The indirect (antegrade) technique (see Section V.B.) may employ Tc-99m mercaptoacetyltriglycine or Tc-99m DTPA.
+The indirect (antegrade) technique (see Section VII.B.) may employ Tc-99m mercaptoacetyltriglycine (MAG-3) or Tc-99m DTPA.